Professors of Equity

 Provost’s Professors of Equity in Education

-We are also pleased to announce the selection of Provost’s Professors of Equity in Education.
-These professors will provide intensive, ongoing professional learning opportunities for SDSU faculty on diversity-related topics.
-Professional learning will address unconscious and implicit bias, racial/gender microaggressions, teaching practices for underserved students, socio-cultural competency and what it means to be a Hispanic Serving Institution.
-These professors will also provide support in the implementation of Diversity Strategic Planning.
-They will retain their existing assignments and primary roles as faculty within their respective departments.
+The Provost’s Professors of Equity in Education provide intensive, ongoing professional learning opportunities for SDSU faculty on diversity-related topics.
+Professional learning opportunities addresses unconscious and implicit bias, racial/gender microaggressions, teaching practices for underserved students, socio-cultural competency and what it means to be a Hispanic Serving Institution.

 Dr. Yea-Wen Chen, School of Communication: Chen’s research has led her to seek out critical approaches to better understand uneven, if not unequal, communication patterns between, across, or in-between cultural groups.
 Since then, she has continued to lead and develop research projects and teaching practices that honor voices and experiences on cultural margins inside and outside of U.S. academia.
 Chen will also serve as a multicultural educator for the campus.